 - Extract the highest return possible from our legal technology investments

-- With this platform, we can show you – in seconds – our most high-risk matters and the specific ways we are advancing the priorities set forth by you and the board.
+- With this legal management software, we can show you – in seconds – our most high-risk matters and the specific ways we are advancing the priorities set forth by you and the board.

 - In fact, we can create a custom report that addresses our risk, strategy and budget for you.

 This sounds like a big promise because it is.
 However, it is possible with a legal matter management software.

-Xakia - matter management software for legal departments
+Xakia - matter management software for corporate legal departments